-Romania: GazpromNeft Serbia NIS Petrol market development strategy despite market disturbances28.
-March 2016. / SEE Energy News
+Romania: GazpromNeft Serbia NIS Petrol market development strategy despite market disturbances, SEE Energy News

 Romanian oil refineries have overcapacity; downstream business is challenged by price volatility.
 NIS Petrol, Romanian subsidiary of Serbian NIS oil company controlled by Gazprom have strong business and clear market development plans for Romania.